The complete guide to closing costs for buyers in Quebec real-estate (2026)

 In Quebec’s civil law system, the notary is legally responsible for verifying ownership, disclosing servitudes, and ensuring there are no outstanding debts on the property.
 Because of this, most lenders don’t require title insurance and instead rely on the notary’s verification to protect their interests.

-Many notaries consider title insurance optional and only recommend it in specific situations for example, when the property has an unclear ownership history, when renovations or additions weren’t properly registered, or when it’s located on a private road or rural lot with servitudes.
+Many notaries consider title insurance optional and only recommend it in specific situations for example, when the property has an unclear ownership history, when renovations or additions weren’t properly registered, or violate local zoning bylaws, or when it’s located on a private road or rural lot with servitudes.

 If your notary reviewed the Quebec Land Register and found everything in order, they likely didn’t suggest title insurance and that’s perfectly normal in Quebec.